Francis Oswald Lindley: Later life

-From 1935 to 1949, he was the chairman of the Council of the Japan Society of London.
+From 1935 to 1949, he was the chairman of the Council of the Japan Society of London, and he unsuccessfully stood as a Conservative candidate for Parliament at the 1937 Combined English Universities by-election.
 In retirement, Lindley lived at The Weir House, Alresford, Hampshire, and in 1934 was appointed a Justice of the Peace for the county.
 He belonged to the Turf Club and Brooks's.
 He was an official Verderer of the New Forest from 1943.

 In 1947, he published an autobiography entitled A Diplomat Off Duty.

 Personal life

-In 1903, Lindley married Etheldreda Mary Fraser (1872–1949), third daughter of Simon Fraser, 13th Lord Lovat.
+Lindley married at St Mary′s Roman Catholic Church, Eskadale, Inverness-shire, on 12 January 1903 to Honourable Etheldreda Mary Fraser (1872–1949), third daughter of Simon Fraser, 13th Lord Lovat.
+The wedding was celebrated at Beaufort Castle, the traditional seat of the Lords Lovat.
 Her elder brother was Simon Fraser, 14th Lord Lovat and among her younger siblings was Alastair Thomas Joseph Fraser (who married Lady Sybil Grimston, daughter of James Grimston, 3rd Earl of Verulam) and Margaret May Fraser (who married Brig-Gen Archibald Stirling, son of Sir William Stirling-Maxwell, 9th Baronet).
 They had four daughters, all of whom had prominent marriages: